User Journeys

 - Drop-off identification — Look for steps where the majority of visitors exit rather than continuing deeper

-- Campaign evaluation — Select a specific date range around a marketing campaign to see how campaign traffic behaved differently
+- Campaign evaluation — Select a date range around a marketing campaign to see how campaign traffic behaved differently